-We are looking for a Research Officer with relevant experience who wants to join our 2000+ team of staff and volunteers to make a difference on a Maximum Term Part-Time basis, working 30.4 hours per week based in Fitzroy.
+We’re looking for a professional Research Officer with relevant experience who wants to join our team of 1500 employees and 1000 volunteers to make a difference on a Permanent Part-Time basis, working 30.4 hours per week based in Fitzroy.

 - Career development opportunities

 BSL employees enjoy a range of flexible work options and other attractive benefits.
 Recognising that there is no ‘one size fits all’ pattern of work–life balance, the organisation endeavours to provide options to suit the needs of all staff.